AnderUstarroz/sol-cerberus-website/docs/docs/javascript-sdk/add-rule.md

 ## solCerberus.addRule()

-- `role` string: The role getting the permission.
+- `role` string: The role getting the permission, only alphanumeric characters (a-z, A-Z,0-9) and 16 characters max.
 - `resource` string: The resource in which the permission will have effect.
 - `permission` string: The permission.
 - `options` (optional): Additional parameters to customize behavior: